Moving a home office can be tricky. It is not like moving regular household things; there are extra challenges to think about.

 How to pack office documents

 Now organize them using file folders and place them in sturdy boxes.
-The right approach is to label each box to easily identify what document categories are inside.
+The right approach is to label each box to easily identify what documents are inside.

 How to pack home office electronics